Who Gets to See a Trust After the Trustmaker Dies?

 Remember: Trusts Are Not Public Record

 Contrary to a last will and testament, which becomes public record for anyone to read once it's filed for probate with the appropriate state court, a revocable living trust doesn't have to be filed with any court.
-This is one of the biggest benefits of a revocable living trust—it keeps the settlement of the trust a private matter between the successor trustees and trust beneficiaries.
+It is one of the biggest benefits of a revocable living trust—it keeps the settlement of the trust a private matter between the successor trustees and trust beneficiaries.

 Note: however, that if a trust contest is filed to challenge the validity of the trust agreement, then the trust document will inevitably become a public record because a copy of it will be attached to the appropriate court pleading that challenges the trust's validity.
 In certain circumstances, such as in the case of a famous or infamous trustmaker, the beneficiaries of the trust can request that the judge seal the court records to prevent the general public from viewing the trust and other court documents, but the judge will grant this request only in rare situations.